Detroit Diesel Series 149: Development

 The first configuration was announced at the 50th anniversary SAE Tractor meeting.
 It was a naturally aspirated 12V149 rated at about 600 hp soon followed by a naturally aspirated 16V149 rated at about 1000 hp.
 As manufacturers in the marine, construction, mining, and many other industries required more power output, Detroit added turbocharging and intercooling to the engine.

 As originally designed, the Oliver Hazard Perry-class frigates were equipped with 16V-149TI diesels for electrical generation, but these were replaced starting in 2000 after the Series 149 went out of production.
 In 1992, Republic Locomotive announced a new line of locomotives powered by Series 149 engines intended for switching and commuter service.

 Over a period of time, Detroit Diesel continued to further evolve the design of the engine.
-They finally brought the engine up to 137.5 hp per cylinder and 406 lbft torque per cylinder; needless to say, this is a considerable amount of power coming from 149 CID per cylinder.
-Much of this increase in power could be attributed to DDEC III (the third generation of Detroit Diesel Electronic Controls) electronics, thermal barrier (ceramic) coating of piston domes & fire deck, by-pass valve controlled blowers and Separate Circuit Charge Cooling (SCCC) system.
+They finally brought the engine up to 137.5 hp per cylinder and 406 lbft torque per cylinder, a considerable amount of power coming from a displacement of 149 CID per cylinder.
+Much of this increase in power could be attributed to DDEC III (the third generation of Detroit Diesel Electronic Controls) electronics, thermal barrier (ceramic) coating of piston domes and fire deck, valve-controlled bypass blowers and Separate Circuit Charge Cooling (SCCC) system.